ShweataNHegde/shweata-hegde-blog/content/posts/02-week-16-icl/index.md

 I came back to Imperial, worked on the grouped project proposal before attending the online Science Communication Open Day.

 After a dose of hot chocolate and reading, I left to home to rest.
 I surprisingly felt alright the whole night.

+## Saturday and Sunday
+Reading, recovery, catching-up with friends.